zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/migrate/migrate.md

 ## **Step 12**: Check INITLOAD status

-1. In overview dashboard, now you should be seeing successful running INITLOAD replication.
+1. In the overview dashboard, now you should be seeing successful running INITLOAD replication.
 Click on **Action** button choose **Details**.

 	![](/images/micro_initload.png)

-2. You can see details of running replicat process.
-In statistics tab, you'd see some changes right away.
-Because this is Initial load you will not see any update there, but in continuous replication case we see totally different numbers.
+2. You can see the details of the running replicat process.
+In the statistics tab, you'd see some changes right away.
+Because this is the Initial load you will not see any update there, but in continuous replication case, we see totally different numbers.

 	![](/images/micro_initload_5.png)

 Congratulations!
 You have completed this workshop!

-You successfully migrated Postgresql database to Autonomous Database in Oracle Cloud Infrastructure.
+You successfully migrated PostgreSQL database to Autonomous Database in Oracle Cloud Infrastructure.

 ## Summary

-Here is summary of resources which was created by Terraform script and used in our workshop.
+Here is a summary of resources which was created by Terraform script and used in our workshop.

 1. [Virtual Cloud Network](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingVCNs.htm)
 - Public Subnet, Internet Gateway